JamFox/docs.jamfox.dev/docs/content/food/snacks.md

 3. Spread another layer of bechamel on top of the sandwich and another layer of cheese.
 4. Place into a broiler or oven until thoroughly brown and bubbly.
 5. Et voilà!

-## Undercover Tuna Dip

-Sneak this next to the chips in a small bowl and watch as people unsuspectingly try and start loving it.
-Works best without telling people that it has tuna inside to avoid suspicions and hesitation, because the concept doesn't *seem* super appetizing, but will surely be devoured if anyone gets a taste.

-!!! abstract inline "Ingredients"
-    - 1 can of tuna fillet in oil
-    - 2-3 tsp Hellmann's (or other neutral) mayonnaise
-    - Juice of half of a lemon

-**Instructions:**

-1. Combine everything and season with salt to taste.
-2. Et voilà!